 COCs, male condoms, and ECs are available through the commercial sector in almost all countries.
 POPs (88 percent) and injectables (85 percent) are commonly offered.
 Implants (69 percent), IUDs (68 percent), vasectomy (63 percent), and female condoms (58 percent) are less commonly offered.
 Calendar-based methods (35 percent), vaginal contraceptive rings (30 percent), and contraceptive patches (20 percent) are less likely to be found in the commercial sector.
-Eight of the 13 methods and five of the most common methods can be found in 60 percent of the commercial-sector facilities.
+An average of eight of 13 methods are available in the commercial sector, and five of the most common methods can be found in the commercial sector in 63 percent of reporting countries.